pip-alireza/simple-chatGPT/README.md

-Simple implementation of chatGPT to generate khayyam poems.For the best results, it need to be pretrained by shakespear text file and then train again on khayyam poems.
+Simple implementation of chatGPT to generate khayyam poems.
+For the best results, pretrain it on shakespear text file and then train it on khayyam poems.